VictorGil-Ops/Kubernetes_LAB/README.md

 # Deployment Kubernetes cluster with Ansible

-` this repo based in a itwonderland lab, thanks for it https://www.itwonderlab.com `
+&#9762; `this repo based in a itwonderland lab, thanks for it https://www.itwonderlab.com `

-- This repository contain a playbook for kubernetes cluster easy installation based in Centos 8.
+- Repository contains a playbook for kubernetes cluster easy installation based in Centos 8.

 - You can prepare virtual machines with a [Vagrant](https://github.com/edib/many_vagrant_machines).